ggerganov/llama.cpp/README.md

     zig build -Drelease-fast
     ```

+#### BLAS Build

-BLAS support is not enabled by default but by enabling it you may obtain some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
+Building the program with BLAS support may lead to some performance improvements in prompt processing using batch sizes higher than 32 (the default is 512).
+BLAS doesn't affect the prompt generation.
 There are currently two different implementations of it:

 - OpenBLAS